A D I V A W I T H A D I F F E R E N C E

 A signed photo for Gencer in 1949

-The exact year of Leyla Gencer’s birthday has always been a mystery.
+The exact year of Leyla Gencer’s birth has always been a mystery.
 She was born in Istanbul.
 Based on various records; her year of birth might be 1919, 1924 or 1928.
 According to her school archives she was born in 1919.
 Being an Italian High School graduate, the artist started her vocal training at the Istanbul Municipal Conservatory.
 Subsequently she went to Ankara where she had the opportunity to study with the famous Italian soprano Giannina Arangi-Lombardi and Apollo Granforte.

 with Apollo Granforte in 1953, Ankara

 Being 20th century’s one of the most unique divas and having a major importance in the opera history, Leyla Gencer sang 71 operas at 76 different opera houses.
-Not only she was one of the most active artists of her time, she was also renowned for reviving long-neglected operas and making major contributions to today’s opera repertoire.
+Not only she was one of the most active artists of her time, but she was also renowned for reviving long-neglected operas and making major contributions to today’s opera repertoire.
 Her interpretations so called “Gencerate” are appreciated even more today than they were at the time.
 During her career, except for a few roles, Gencer sang only the roles that she loved and wanted to sing which she always interpreted in her own way.
-There were two people whose art she trusted and respected; Tullio Serafin and Gianandrea Gavazzeni.
+There were two people whose art she trusted and respected: Tullio Serafin and Gianandrea Gavazzeni.

 with Tullio Serafin during the rehearsals of Yevgeny Onyegin, 1954

-Photo © FOTO TRONCONE, Napoli
+Photo © Foto Trancone, Napoli

 On all occasions Gencer fulfilled the requests of these two great conductors of the Italian opera and executed them on the stage unconditionally.
-Gencer often had arguments with opera conductors and directors regarding her stage performances and was sidelined by many directors because of her attitude.
+Gencer often had arguments with opera conductors and directors regarding her stage performances and was side-lined by many directors because of her attitude.
 During the rehearsals of her first production at La Scala in the opera Dialoghi delle Carmelitane, she had arguments with the director Margherita Wallmann and the composer Françis Poulenc.
 Such arguments might have led to the cancellation of the production but in the end, she won.
 Although her Mozart interpretations were not fully appreciated by the critics in the 60’s, Gencer’s new approach to Mozart’s Italian operas are today considered among the best Mozart interpretations.
 And her “noble” way of interpreting Leonora in the opera Il Trovatore is considered one of the best Il Trovatore interpretations.

 from photo shooting "Musica Viva" 1981

-Photo © LELLI E MASOTTI, Milano
+Photo © Lelli e Masotti, Milano

 Gencer differs from the sopranos who just sing on the stage.
 Besides her singing capacity, she also had the acting potential to fulfill the requirements of her roles.
 Thanks to the combination of her acting talent, voice and interpretation; Gencer achieved the acting singer title which had associated with Maria Callas in the 20th century.